Datnia/duo-studio/content/journal/web-design-rfp/web-design-rfp.md

 10. Selection process
 11. Submission directions

 Your RFP should begin with an introduction of your company and an explanation of the project requirements.
-Providing helpful references, like your competitor's site or your existing website, will assist vendors in visualizing the goal.
-Next, clearly outline the directions for RFP submission and the selection criteria.
-Provide details for each requirement in your RFP, ensuring your vendor reads and comprehends it, enabling them to submit a perfect proposal for the job.
+Providing helpful references, like your competitor's site or your existing website, will assist vendors visualize the goal.
+Next, clearly outline directions on submitting the RFP and the selection criteria.
+Provide details for each requirement in your RFP, enabling vendors to submit a perfect proposal for the job.
 If you do this well, your vendors will think "wow, this company knows what they want.”

 Be sure to download our website design RFP template below to guide you through the process!